 LilyPond's core, loaded from .scm files, is usually placed in the lily module, outside the .ly level.
-In the case of we want to reuse the built-in definitions, without changes effected in user-level a.ly leaking into the processing of b.ly.
+In the case of lilypond a.ly b.ly we want to reuse the built-in definitions, without changes effected in user-level a.ly leaking into the processing of b.ly.